weiy1991/weiy1991.github.io/_pages/researches&applications.md

   * *Principal Investigator, Research on Smart Takeaway Delivery Unmanned Vehicles*

 * **2023.06–2024.12:**
-  * *Participant, Project on the Design and Development of Software Systems for New Energy Intelligent Connected Vehicles*
+  * *Technical Lead, Project on the Design and Development of Software Systems for New Energy Intelligent Connected Vehicles*

 * **2022.06–2023.06:**
-  * *Participant, Project on the Deployment and Adaptation of 100 Unmanned Logistics Vehicles for Shanghai Jiao Tong University*
+  * *Technical Lead, Project on the Deployment and Adaptation of 100 Unmanned Logistics Vehicles for Shanghai Jiao Tong University*

 * **2022.06–2023.06:**
-  * *Participant, Project on Decision-Making and Planning Systems for Intelligent Connected Vehicles*
+  * *Technical Lead, Project on Decision-Making and Planning Systems for Intelligent Connected Vehicles*

 * **2019.12–2021.06:**
-  * *Participant, Project on 5G Cloud-Controlled Unmanned Logistics Vehicle Intelligent Systems*
+  * *Technical Lead, Project on 5G Cloud-Controlled Unmanned Logistics Vehicle Intelligent Systems*

 ---